PMO-IT/voiceassistant/README.md

 - Appointments / Reminder

 ### Notice
-Currently there is no working Maven repository for MaryTTS so you have to add it manually to your project.
-I added the ones I use to the external libraries folder.
+Added the recent repository for mary to the pom.
+This repository could change in the near future.

-You can download the libraries here: https://github.com/marytts/marytts/releases/tag/v5.2
+In that case you can download the libraries here: https://github.com/marytts/marytts/releases/tag/v5.2

 You need the following files:
    - marytts-runtime-5.2-jar-with-dependencies.jar